websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/enabling-automated-live-chat-systems/enabling-automated-live-chat-systems.md

 # Enabling Automated Live Chat Systems

  > Available: Liferay 7.4 GA2+

 Liferay now offers integration with a number of live support chat platforms.
-Enabling this integration adds a familiar chat window to sites on your Liferay instance and can be used as to enable improved support and site experience for your users.
+Enabling this integration adds a chat window to sites on your Liferay instance and can be used to enable improved support and site experience for your users.

 Here you learn how to access and use *Click To Chat*.